Steps To Start a Tire Shredding Business

 When you have bought and installed your equipment, you can start operation of your business.
 Hire an adequate number of employees to collect, transport, clean and shred old, worn out tires and for conversion into a saleable material.

 In the steps above I have outlined in a very simple fashion the rudimentary steps necessary to embark on a tire recycling business.
+And keep in mind that the shredding or grinding of material translates to other recycling opportunities, such as asphalt shingle recycling.
 Of course, there are numerous challenges and financial risks involved in any entrepreneurial venture of this nature, and anyone considering such a venture should undertake thorough due diligence.
 To explore the opportunity in more detail during your business plan development, consider attending the Scrap Tire Research and Education Foundation's Scrap to Profit Conference or subscribe to industry publications such as the Scrap Tire News.